Score-P

 Staying up-to-date

-You can also sign up to the Score-P News mailing list to receive the latest news about new releases, tutorials, workshops, and other Score-P-related events.
+You can also sign up to the Score-P News mailing list to receive the latest news about releases, tutorials, workshops, and other Score-P-related events.

 Citing Score-P